Chinese Wonton Soup Recipe

 1 tablespoon garlic, minced

-3 water chestnuts, finely sliced
+3 water chestnuts, finely sliced and minced

 2 teaspoons white rice wine